-Mitra Ghavamian is a Toronto multidisciplinary artist of Persian origin.
+Mitra Ghavamian is a Toronto multidisciplinary artist.
 After graduating from the University for Dramatic Arts in Tehran in 1980, she began a career as a painter and a costume designer for theatre and film.

 From 1980 to 1994 Mitra has designed costume for number of feature films such as Nar-O-Nay, The Portrait of Love, David Flowers, TV series such as Amir Kabir, and more than 20 theatre productions in Iran.